alephium/www/src/content/news/builders-uncut-alphbanx-c1c4dc9acc04/index.md

 ---
-date: 2024-09-18T09:04:15.307000Z
+title: Builders Uncut — AlphbanX
+description: TL;DR Meet Timothy, AlphBanx.
-description: This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
-If you’re just discovering…
+seoDescription: "This interview with Timothy from AlphBanx was conducted at the Athens Builders Meetup, June 2024. "
+date: 2024-09-18T09:04:15.307Z
 spotlight: false
 featuredImage: image_7a7462f53a.png
-title: Builders Uncut — AlphbanX
 ---

 _This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_